hoopsurfer/pdx/README.md

 read GPIO4 / Pin 7 to signal physical button press
 - hardware reboot (short) or shutdow (longer) signals
 - OS must respond to this signal
-- reboot: power led flashes fast through reboot process, shutdown: led starts slow and gets faster until poweroff
+- reboot: power led flashes rapidly through reboot process, shutdown: led flashes slowly and gets faster until poweroff

 write GPIO17 / Pin 11 to enable PCU activity
 - system operational with GPIO 17, once enabled the PCU will observe GPIO18 signals, when not enabled the PCU will ignore GPIO18.